-Playing chord piano is a useful skill to have, and a very fun way to play the piano.
-It is quick to learn too! :)
+Playing chords is a useful skill to have, and a very fun way to play the piano.
+It's quick to learn too! :)

-Chord Piano is what we call the style of "comping" or "faking" chords either together with a melody, or by playing only chords (or harmonies).
+Chord Piano is what we call the style of "comping" or "faking" chords, played either with a melody, or by playing only chords (or harmonies).

-When you start playing chords, make sure to play all chords in root position first.
-This makes it very easy to play- and anyone can learn this, even without knowing anything about piano playing!
+Tip: When you start playing chords, make sure to play all chords in root position first.
+It makes it very easy to play- and anyone can learn this, even without knowing anything about chord playing!

-How to play a chord in root position with your right hand:
+How to play a 3 Note chord in root position with your right hand

 - Place all your right hand fingers on any white keys next to each other.
-Finger one on your right hand- the thumb- is on the root, finger three on the third, and finger five is on the fifth.
-(Leave the left hand for now.)
+Finger one on your right hand- the thumb- is on the root (which is why it's called "Root Position"), finger three on the third, and finger five is on the fifth.

 - Play the three notes together- congratulations!
 You just played a chord!

-- Try to play chords (triads) like this all over the piano, starting from any white key.
+- Practice to play chords (triads) like this all over the piano, starting from any white key.